-Activity in 2018
+Activity in 2019

-In March 2019, the TMRS Board approved an approximate -3.08% interest (debit) to city accounts as of December 31, 2018, based on account balances as of January 1, 2018.
-The System's asset smoothing policy and partial recognition of investment losses resulted in an actuarial return of 6.06%.
-The actuarially assumed annual return for the TMRS fund is 6.75%.
-Member accounts were credited with 5% based on account balances as of January 1, 2018.
+In March 2020, the TMRS Board approved an approximate 15.42% interest credit to city accounts as of December 31, 2019, based on account balances as of January 1, 2019; member accounts were credited with 5%.
+The System's asset smoothing policy and partial recognition of excess investment returns resulted in an actuarial return of 6.94%.
+The actuarially assumed rate of investment return for TMRS is 6.75%.